 - Have several drink-free days a week: If you want to cut down, a great way is to have several drink-free days a week.
 Test out having a break for yourself and see what positive results you notice.

 - Find other ways to relax: Some people drink alcohol to relax, but in reality alcohol can make you feel even more stressed out.
-Try not to make alcohol key to your after work wind down, and consider some alternative stress-busters, like hitting the gym or having a hot bath.
+Try not to make alcohol key to your after work wind down.
+Consider some alternative stress-busters, like hitting the gym or having a hot bath.

 Your GP can help you figure out if you should make any changes in your drinking, and offer help and advice along the way.